Two shot outside Waterloo strip club

 Officers were called to Flirts Gentlemen's Club, 319 Jefferson St., just after midnight on Saturday.

-Waterloo police said two people were shot in the street after a large fight broke out.
-They said both people had non-life-threatening injuries but were taken to the hospital.
+Waterloo police said the shootings occurred on the street after a large fight broke out.
+Officials said both people had non-life-threatening injuries but were taken to the hospital.

 Police are still looking for a suspect.